monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/aero.png
   - name: corporate
-    description: "The Corporate sub-team identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
+    description: "Whether it's organising an event or liaising with industry partners, the Corporate sub-team is here to support the technical side of the team.
+They identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
 This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport through the framework of HPV.
-The program has recently been converted to 'Design an HPV' to accommodate online learning.
-Corporate consists of 3 intertwined streams: sponsorship, events, and marketing.
-Whether it's organising an event or liaising with industry partners, they are here to support the technical side of the team however they can."
+Corporate consists of 3 intertwined streams: sponsorship, events, and marketing. "
     button_text: ""
     button_href: ""
     image: ../images/corp.png